 World of Hyatt members can potentially earn quite a few free night certificates annually:

-- If you have The Hyatt Credit Card, you get an annual Category 1-4 free night certificate (valid for 12 months)
+- If you have the World of Hyatt Credit Card, you get an annual Category 1-4 free night certificate (valid for 12 months)

 - For staying 30 qualifying nights or earning 50,000 base points per year, you get an annual Category 1-4 free night certificate (valid for 180 days)